bxt/ivrea/README.md

 After using basic LEDs only I wanted to try out the bargraphs and some ICs and started with the 74HC595 8-bit shift register, creating [`shiftRegisters.ino`](shiftRegisters.ino).
 It can control two shift registers which in turn control bargrahps and show some nice visuals.
 The project is a bit like [this shift out example](https://www.arduino.cc/en/Tutorial/Foundations/ShiftOut)) except that it generates some patterns and also accepts some commands form serial port to control:

-* `I`: toggle wether to show interemediate register states or only latch once all bits are in place
+* `I`: toggle wether to show intermediate register states or only latch once all bits are in place
 * `D0`, `D1`, `D2`: control delay when shifting out the bits, so you can watch either the sendout or the results
 * `R000`–`R999`: control how long each "image" is shown after the serial transmission is complete